prasannax1/starships/README.md

 The *Beetle* class is notorious for being used as a fast and cheap general purpose starship in remote Federation colonies.

-### Deployment

-The *Exodus* does not maintain an inventory of the *Beetle* class, although it can be assembled on demand to haul cargo.

 ## Nightingale Class